 An English actor whose razor-sharp voice and aristocratic bearing made him the definitive Sherlock Holmes for generations of filmgoers.

-Basil Rathbone was born in Johannesburg to British parents and educated in England.
-He served with distinction in World War I, receiving the Military Cross for his bravery.
-He first made his name on the London stage, particularly in Shakespearean roles, bringing a commanding presence and a precise, eloquent voice to every part.
-Hollywood called in the 1930s, where he excelled in swashbuckling villains, most memorably opposite Errol Flynn in 'The Adventures of Robin Hood.'
-Yet his legacy was cemented in 1939 when he first donned the deerstalker in 'The Hound of the Baskervilles.'
-Over fourteen films, his Holmes—incisive, energetic, and impeccably logical—became the standard.
-Though the role typecast him, he continued stage and radio work, his voice remaining an instrument of singular authority until his death.
+Basil Rathbone received the Military Cross for bravery in World War I before building a stage career in London, particularly in Shakespearean roles.
+Hollywood called in the 1930s, where he excelled as swashbuckling villains opposite Errol Flynn in 'The Adventures of Robin Hood.'
+In 1939, he first donned the deerstalker in 'The Hound of the Baskervilles.'
+Over fourteen films, his incisive, energetically logical Holmes became the standard.
+Though typecast, he continued stage and radio work, his voice remaining an instrument of singular authority until his death in 1967.

 1883–1900